skhan-tech/skhan-tech.github.io/_posts/2020-01-10-mta-traffic-analysis.md

 ![Data Analysis]({{ site.url }}/images/coding-computer-data-depth-of-field-577585.jpg)

 *Photo by Kevin Ku from Pexels

+The first step in this data analysis was to identify an appropriate dataset.
+The New York City MTA (Metropolitan Transit Authority) has made ten years worth of turnstile counter data available on their mta.info website.
+This data provides details on over 400+ stations across the MTA and PATH systems along with indiviudal turnstiles, counter and booth information.
+The data collected is counter based meaning the data collected from each turnstile inrements up every time a new rider swipes.
+The counters seems to have an arbitrary reset after a certain counter limit is reached.

+More information the MTA dataset can be found here: [MTA Turnstile Dataset] (http://web.mta.info/developers/turnstile.html)

 HTML defines a long list of available inline tags, a complete list of which can be found on the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).